 - In Phoenix Wright: Ace Attorney - Justice for All's fourth case, a good portion of one suspect's motivation revolves around the suicide note of Celeste Inpax.
 It turns out that she worked for years as a manager in order to get close to the only man who could have found and stolen the missing suicide note.
 Over the course of the case, Phoenix ends up finding it.
 It turns out to be an elaborate forgery.
 Celeste Inpax either never left a note or it was replaced with a different note.

 - It's also brought up a couple of times that Miles Edgeworth left behind a note saying "Prosecutor Miles Edgeworth chooses death" before he disappeared.
-The final case reveals he's still alive.
+The final case reveals he only went abroad on a soul-searching trip.

 - Mare Internum begins with the protagonist's suicide, complete with note.
 Then the note flops over, delaying his suicide long enough for him to be interrupted.